-- PE firms will usually take on a board seat and depending on the state of the firm’s finances they may push to bring on a new CFO.
-The day to day operational control rests with the management team but the PE firm will assist with M&A activity and in opening doors in new markets (for those PE firms with international expertise in their existing portfolio).
+PE Firms will usually take on a board seat, and depending on the firm’s finances, they may push to bring on a part-time FD.
+The day to day operational control rests with the management team, but the PE firm will assist with M&A activity and in opening doors in new markets (for those PE firms with international expertise in their existing portfolio).
 The other aspect of PE investment is that they tend to improve the financial discipline within firms they have invested in.
 This means they push for monthly board meetings with the appropriate financial documentation and analyse to allow both the management and board to understand the firm’s performance versus its budget/forecast.

 HNWI tend not to be as involved, but if things go wrong, they sometimes start becoming actively involved, and this can lead to serious tensions.

-- Banks have a minimal day to day involvement and tend to only ask for quarterly/half yearly updates on financial performance.
+Banks have a minimum day to day involvement and tend to only ask for quarterly/half-yearly updates on financial performance.

 Do I need an advisor?

-Always engage a corporate advisory specialist, like Isosceles.
-Someone with knowledge, experience and contacts.
+Always engage someone a specialist to help; someone with knowledge, experience and contacts.
 Someone who can help you:

 - Determine if you are ready to seek growth funding